Atomdonat/MusicPlayer/README.md

 * catching exceptions can be a helpful but uncommon benefit
 * superclasses can be profitable, but hurt the code readability
 * added separate changes.md file to better track changes
+* do not reset Database before Analyzing anything (No Data in DB -> no Data for Analysis)

 ## Code/Comment Highlighting in Pycharm
 - TODO: